Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 To do this:

-1. Download the Python file and the plist file from the releases tab.
+1. Download the Python file and the plist file from the 'Releases' tab (ignore the 'install.sh' file, thats just there cuz i wanted to put it there i guess).
 2. Put the Python file in the '/Users/yourusername/Free Crossover' directory (Obviously replacing 'yourusername' with the name of your username folder) (if any folder like the 'Free Crossover' folder doesn't exist then create it).
 We are done with the Python file now.
 3. Open the plist file with a text editor (NOT a prefs editor).
 4. On line 11 of the plist file replace 'yourusername' with your actual mac username.